 Concern #4: Consultants come in, push their agenda on you, do their thing, and leave

-A plan is already in place before the consultant steps into your office.
+A plan is already in place before the consultant or agency steps into your office.
 They have their PowerPoint ready.
-They do not listen to you and proceed with telling you what they are going to do.
+They do not listen to you and proceed to tell you what they are going to do.
 They do it, send you the bill, and leave.
 You are a transaction to them.

-In Reality: Good consultants do not have a plan before they walk through your door, because they know every organization is different.
+In Reality: A good consultant and agency do not have a plan before they walk through your door, because they know every organization is different.
 They begin a relational partnership through conversation and listening.
-From there, the consultant collaborates with you, shares ideas, conducts research and creates a strategy.
+From there, they collaborate with you, share ideas, conducts research, and creates a strategy.
 They propose a strategy and bring the best team together (both from your organization and outside resources) to execute.
 It is an ongoing relationship with mutual respect, communication, and deliverables.

 Concern #5: Consultants are more expensive than a full-time marketing manager

-Consultants charge outrageous fees, so it is better and cheaper to hire an in-house marketing manager to do the same thing.
+Consultants and agencies charge outrageous fees, so it is better and cheaper to hire an in-house marketing manager to do the same thing.